Resources to Recover: A Mental Health Website for Families and Individuals

 - helping individuals and their families connect with the right resources in time to prevent or lessen the harmful effects of mental illness

-- full participation of people living with mental health disorders in their local communities
+- integration and full participation of people with mental health disorders in their communities

-- full remission of symptoms or, in the continued presence of symptoms, a feeling of being in control and possessing a satisfactory quality of life
+- full remission of symptoms or, in the continued presence of symptoms, hope and the belief that one can live a self-directed life to reach one’s full potential.

 The Case for RtoR